For the team appearing in Fearless Defenders please use the appropriate page: Valkyrior.

-When the Netflix Marvel project uses the Defenders moniker as their title for the team up of their solo titles based on the Marvel Knights corner of the universe, Marvel Comics launched a series with the same line-up.
+When the Netflix Marvel project planned to use the Defenders moniker as their title for the crossover of their solo titles based on the Marvel Knights corner of the universe, Marvel Comics launched a series with the same line-up.

 With Diamondback (Willis Stryker) inexplicably back from the dead and with superpowers, he targets Jessica Jones, Luke Cage, Iron Fist, and Daredevil.
 They decide to work together to flush Stryker out and defend their city.
-Unfortunately, that means clashing with The Punisher (gunning for Stryker), avoiding Black Cat’s gang (dealing with Stryker), and many trips to Night Nurse’s clinic.
+Unfortunately, that means clashing with The Punisher (who is gunning for Stryker), avoiding Black Cat’s gang (who is wirking with Stryker), and many trips to Night Nurse’s clinic for their injuries.

-In the DC Animated Universe, Doctor Fate assembled a group much like the Defenders.
+In the Justice League Unlimited episode "The Terror Beyond," Doctor Fate assembled a group much like the Defenders.
 Bruce Timm said that was an inside joker for the fans, the team consisted of:

 The Defenders first appeared in Ultimates 2 with the group consisted of only Powerman, Valkyrie, Son of Satan, Nighthawk, Ant-man, Black Night, and Hellcat.
 They are a new super hero group with little money, equipment, or resources to be able to do crime fighting.